I saw the Crosszone booth at CanJam in Singapore I believe 2017 and maybe 2018 but I never actually managed to sit down and hear their products.

 Focused and distracting vertical pressure itself is vastly reduced also by two very soft and comfortable foam wedges underneath the main headband to the far left and right meaning the central area does not touch your head at all.

-The pads are triangular, large, very circumaural in application and also resolutely plush and forgiving on the ear.
+The pads are triangular, large, very circumaural in application, and also resolutely plush and forgiving on the ear.
 Importantly they are detachable and replaceable, (via your dealer).
-They are made off of a memory foam jacketed in a soft velour and silk material and feels wonderful to the touch.
+They are made off of a memory foam jacketed in a soft velour and silk material and feel wonderful to the touch.

 After 2 months of use, the pads also seem to retain their shape quite well rather than go horribly flat like the old Hifiman or Sennheiser velour pads.
 They are also quite thick and deep so there is no chance of the drivers touching your ears as well as covering a wide contact area on your neck to reduce pressure.

 One important thing to note is the sweet spot.
 Not in terms of comfort but ideally where to position the CZ-1 on your head to achieve the best sound balance.
 There is a lot of lateral movement inside those large pad openings.